Pastiche (album): Track listing

-Note: The twelfth track, "Single Girl", was omitted or replaced (depending on the country of release) in the compact cassette media version of the album.
+The twelfth track, "Single Girl", was omitted or replaced (depending on the country of release) in the compact cassette version of the album.

-Note: The Spanish original LP contains the song "Eso es el amor" (Pepe Iglesias) at the beginning of side B (that would be between tracks 6 & 7).
-Also edited as a single A-Side (B-Side being "Single Girl"), it is not included on any CD release.
+The Spanish original LP contains the song "Eso es el amor" (Pepe Iglesias) at the beginning of side B (thus, between tracks 6 & 7).
+Also edited as a single A-side (with "Single Girl" on the B-side), it is not included on any CD release.